Brunswick Corporation

-Brunswick Corporation, formerly known as the Brunswick-Balke-Collender Company, is an American corporation that has been developing, manufacturing and marketing a wide variety of products since 1845.
-Brunswick has more than 13,000 employees in 24 countries.
-Brunswick owns a number of brands, including Mercury Marine.
-In 2024, Brunswick reported sales of US$5.2 billion.
-Brunswick's global headquarters is in the northern Chicago suburb of Mettawa, Illinois.
+Brunswick Corporation, formerly known as the Brunswick-Balke-Collender Company, is an American corporation that has developed, manufactured, and sold a wide variety of products since 1845.
+As of 2024, Brunswick has more than 13,000 employees in 24 countries and sales of US$5.2 billion.
+Its brands include Mercury Marine.
+Its headquarters is in the northern Chicago suburb of Mettawa, Illinois.